qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

 resource in the current resourcet block and then register it in another block, or register new release action.

-Currentle resourcet package lacks helpers that allowes to move resource to some other place, so one need to create that functions himself.
+Currently resourcet package lacks helpers that allowes to move resource to some other place, so one need to create that functions himself.
 Here are some advices how one can do it safely.

-You need a function that has following interace:
+You need a structure that has the following interface:

   * put :: s -> (a, IO ()) -> m ()  -- put resource into storage
   * get :: s -> m (ReleaseKey a)    -- get resource and register it in current process